-Before you listen to each one of the four sections of the Listening test, you will be provided with some time to help you prepare.
+Before you listen to each one of the four parts of the Listening test, you will be provided with some time to help you prepare.
 It is very difficult to concentrate on making sense of what you hear while also trying to read the questions and understand what you need to do.
-So before you hear the recording, read through the tasks for each section and make sure you know what sort of answer you have to write (e.g. words, a letter, an option from a box, etc.).
+So before you hear the recording, read through the tasks for each part and make sure you know what sort of answer you have to write (e.g. words, a letter, an option from a box, etc.).
 Also, use a pencil to underline key words in the instructions and in the question.
 These key words can help you to make sense of the question.

 Understanding specific information